cmayron/Legal-Calculus/README.md

 They are the structural backbone of the repository and all LCES workflows.

-Absolutely — your README is already strong, but there are **three high‑impact improvements** that will make it *cleaner, more navigable, and more authoritative* without adding noise or ceremony.

-Below is a **surgical upgrade plan** followed by the **improved integrated README** if you want to adopt it.

----

-# **TOP‑LEVEL IMPROVEMENTS (High‑Value, Zero‑Bloat)**

-## **1. Add a “Repository Map” section**
-Right now, the README tells the user *what* LCES is, but not *where things live* in the repo.
-A short, clean map dramatically improves onboarding and GitHub usability.

 ## **2. Add a “How to Use This Repository” section**
 This gives new users a **first‑step workflow**: